model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 The current way of interacting with Kani is through the command line.
 Users invoke `cargo kani` and specify the harness they want to verify.
-Kani produces text-based output that tells you whether your proof has succeeded or failed.
+Kani produces text-based output that tells you whether your verification attempt has succeeded or failed.

 ```
 $ cargo kani --harness stretched_rectangle_can_hold_original